comet-cc/CCA-Evaluation/README.md

 ---
 ## 4 Evalution
 In order to evaluate CCA, we introduce a method to measure number of instrcution executed by the FVP's core between two points in the code.
-This methods requires three steps. a) Enabling tracing in FVP, b) Add markers to the code running in FVP (e.g. inference code), these markers guide the tracing platform to capture some information about the FVP at the time of running the marker, and c) Analizing the final tracing file using the python code we provide.
+This methods requires three steps. a) Enabling tracing in FVP, b) Add markers to the code running in FVP (e.g. inference code), these markers guide the tracing platform to capture some information about FVP at the time of running the marker, and c) Analizing the final tracing file using the python code we provide.
 Note that our method is adapted from the tracing method used in [Acai](https://github.com/sectrs-acai).

 ### a) Setup tracing with FVP
 First you need to download [Fast Models 11.27 for Linux x86](https://developer.arm.com/Tools%20and%20Software/Fast%20Models).
 You just need to create an accoount of Arm website, but the software is free of charge.